TobiasPSP/doneland_sources/Components/Audio/Playback/DFPlayer Mini/Prepare SD Card/README.md

 -a----         3/22/2024   3:41 AM         286826 0004 624 Stadt.wav
 ````

-The file `0003 624 Land.wav` is longer than 8 character which is perfectly ok: the `FAT32` file system automatically generates short *8.3-compliant* file names in the background.
-If you do use long file names, always make sure the *short 8.3 file names* still adhere to the strict numering scheme *DFPlayer Mini* requires:
+The file `0003 624 Land.wav` is longer than 8 characters, which is perfectly fine: the `FAT32` file system automatically generates short *8.3-compliant* file names in the background.
+If you use long file names, always ensure the *short 8.3 file names* still adhere to the strict numbering scheme *DFPlayer Mini* requires:

 ````powershell
 $sfs = New-Object -ComObject Scripting.FileSystemObject